 Taenaka “I would like to continue to be involved in DX conversion, including BIM.
 We are entering an era where we cannot get jobs unless we are able to reduce CO2 emissions, but if we work ahead of other companies, we will have a chance.”
 I would like to work on my daily work while valuing a sense of speed.”

-BIM with infinite possibilities.
-Whether or not we can open up that possibility depends on the “people” within the company.
-I can't wait to see what kind of path Taenaka and NOMURA will take in the future.
+BIM has infinite possibilities.
+Whether or not these possibilities can be realized depends on the people within the company.
+It will be interesting to see what path Taenaka and NOMURA will take in the future.

 Masataka Taenaka

-Studied design administration at university and graduate school and joined NOMURA as a new graduate.
-He has extensive experience in the production, design, and concept design departments, and is currently in charge of BIM promotion.
-By making full use of BIM and other digital technologies, we are creating new solutions that contribute to our customers and society while solving the problems faced by the industry.
+After studying design administration at university and graduate school, he joined NOMURA as a new graduate.
+He has gained a wide range of experience in the production, planning, and concept design departments, and is currently in charge of promoting BIM.
+He makes full use of digital technologies, including BIM, to solve problems facing the industry while creating new solutions that contribute to customers and society.

 PAGE TOP